 Current accounting guidance provides entities an option of performing a qualitative assessment (a "step-zero" test) before performing a quantitative analysis.
 If the entity determines, on the basis of certain qualitative factors, that it is more-likely than- not that the goodwill is not impaired, the entity would not need to proceed to the two step impairment testing process (quantitative analysis) as prescribed in the guidance.
-During fourth quarter 2023, the Company performed a "step zero" test of its goodwill and concluded that there was no impairment based on this guidance.
+During fourth quarter 2024, the Company performed a "step zero" test of its goodwill and concluded that there was an impairment of \$350 based on this guidance.